MicrosoftDocs/sdk-api/sdk-api-src/content/dhcpsapi/ns-dhcpsapi-_dhcp_failover_statistics.md

-#### - numAddr

-Value that specifies the total number of addresses in a DHCPv4 scope that are part of a failover relationship.

 #### - addrFree

 Value that specifies the total number of free IPv4 addresses that can be leased out to clients in a DHCPv4 scope that are part of a failover relationship.